mjpost/nematus-train/README.md

 that are run prior to any GPU job (assuming "device" has been set to "gpu" in params.txt).
 For example, you might need to load a Python environment or CuDNN.

-The script "get-gpus.sh" should be modified to return a list of available GPUs.
+The script "free-gpu" should be modified to return a list of available GPUs.
 This is used for NMT.
 For example, if you are using the Univa grid manager, you can configure it to make the GPU devices available as resources which are then reported in the shell: